Skip to content

 4. Engage in Speaking and Writing Practice

 • Regularly practice speaking and writing in English while being mindful of false friends.
-You can use exercises like storytelling or role-playing to incorporate these words naturally into your vocabulary 1.
+Active use of language reinforces memory better than passive recognition.

 5. Review with a Partner or Tutor

 • Collaborate with a native speaker or a tutor who can point out mistakes involving false friends.
-They can provide immediate feedback and help you refine your understanding 3.
+They can provide immediate feedback and help you refine your understanding.

 6. Use Online Resources and Games

 • Engage with online tools or games designed to teach vocabulary, including false friends.
-For example, playing word association games or using flashcards can make learning more interactive 1.
+Word association games, flashcards, and interactive quizzes incorporate repetition and recall in a fun format.

 7. Watch Videos and Read Articles